betagouv/ClasseA12/README.md

 This can be done using a nodejs server like [expressjs](https://expressjs.com/), or by using some apache configuration like the following in a virtual host:

 ```
-# This will make sure all the URLs that don't point to a file on disc will be processed by the
-# main entry point in index.html
 DocumentRoot "/path/to/www/ClasseA12/"

 <Directory /path/to/www/ClasseA12>